 - Article 17 of the Decree provides that information may be withheld if it is "likely to undermine" the interests listed under that provision.
 Instead, the legislation should provide that information may be withheld if it threatens to cause substantial harm to those interests.
 This means that relevant bodies should be required to show that the disclosure of information would cause substantial harm to a legitimate aim in order to qualify as an exception to the principle of maximum disclosure. - Some of the exceptions to the principle of disclosure are too broadly drafted.
 In particular, ARTICLE 19 notes that categories such as "political strategy" and "relations between Tunisia and foreign countries or international organisations" are not a permitted exception to the disclosure principle under international law.
 In our view, this category should be focused on only exempting information which would be likely to cause prejudice to the defense or national security of the country.
 As it currently stands, the provisions would encompass information which might concern a whole range of other issues that should be in the public realm (e.g. abuses of human rights involving foreign governments).
 Further, the exceptions related to commercial and financial interests research should not apply insofar as a request relates to the results of any product or environmental testing and the information concerned reveals a serious public safety or environmental risk.
-As for the category of privacy and personal information (in Article 6 of the Decree), ARTICLE 19 suggest that these provisions should indicate situations where the exception should not apply, such as when an individual has consented to the disclosure of her/his personal information. - We are also proposing to improve the test of the "public interest override".
-This requirement is so far provided in somewhat unclear manner in Article 18 of the Decree.
-The provisions of Article 18 stipulate that the exceptions mentioned under Article 17 do not apply to certain documents (i.g. those related to "human rights and war crimes" and to those who related to "individual interests" certain situations occur).
-We suggest that the test of public interest override, which means that even if it can be shown that disclosure of information would cause substantial harm to a legitimate and narrowly drawn objective, the information should still be disclosed if the benefits of disclosure outweigh the harm.
+As for the category of privacy and personal information (in Article 6 of the Decree), ARTICLE 19 suggest that these provisions should indicate situations where the exception should not apply, such as when an individual has consented to the disclosure of her/his personal information. - We are also concerned that the Decree makes no mention at all of a "public interest override".
+This is only slightly mitigated by Article 18 of the Decree which provides that the exceptions mentioned under Article 17 do not apply to certain documents.
+This means that even if it can be shown that disclosure of information would cause substantial harm to a legitimate and narrowly drawn objective, the information should still be disclosed if the benefits of disclosure outweigh the harm.
 For example, certain information may be contained in a document that Articles 16 and 17 of the Decree prevent from being published or made accessible but that may well expose high-level corruption or maladministration within the government.
 The harm to the legitimate aim should be weighed against the public interest in having the information made public.
 Where the latter is greater, the law should provide for disclosure of the information.
 To this end, we strongly encourage the inclusion of an overarching provision indicating the public interest override to give effect to the fundamental principle of maximum disclosure.
 More specifically, we recommend a clear formulation of the public interest override at the very beginning of the section on exceptions. - In addition, we recommend that the legislation should include a provision laying down time limits beyond which the exemptions from disclosure would no longer apply.
-In this
+In this regard, it may be noted that the UK recently held an extensive consultation on this issue and is currently adopting legislation to reduce the time period to 20 years.
+12